- 2nd Interim Report 2021

 Swisscom stakeholder groups

-Swisscom engages in dialogue with stakeholder groups depending on how close the relationship is and on the individual stakeholder group’s interests.
-The size of the stakeholder group is a key factor in determining what kind of dialogue is possible.
-The Swisscom website provides an overview of our stakeholder groups.
+Dialogue takes place with stakeholder groups depending on how close the relationship is and on the individual stakeholder group’s interests.
+However, the size of the respective stakeholder group is the decisive factor in the kind of dialogue that is possible.

-Periodic surveys are conducted among business customers in which sustainability is among the issues addressed.
+Quarterly surveys are conducted among business customers, which include questions on sustainability.
 Swisscom also maintains regular contact with consumer organisations in all language regions of Switzerland and runs blogs as well as online discussion platforms.
-The overall findings show that customers expect attractive pricing, good service, market transparency, responsible marketing, comprehensive network coverage, network stability, low-radiation communication technologies and sustainable products and services.
+The overall findings show that customers expect good service, attractive pricing, market transparency, responsible marketing, comprehensive network coverage, network stability, low-radiation communication technologies and sustainable products and services.

 Shareholders and external investors

-Besides the Annual General Meeting, Swisscom fosters dialogue with shareholders at analysts’ presentations and road shows and in regular teleconferences.
-As the principal shareholder, the Confederation holds a position on Swisscom’s Board of Directors and stipulates goals for Swisscom on a four-year horizon.
-Swisscom is also in regular contact with numerous external investors and rating agencies.
-Shareholders and external investors expect above all growth, profitability and innovation from Swisscom.
+Besides the Annual General Meeting, Swisscom regularly fosters dialogue with shareholders at analysts’ presentations, road shows and in regular teleconferences.
+It engages in a regular exchange of information with representatives of the Swiss Confederation (Confederation) as majority shareholder.
+Over the years, it has also built up contacts with numerous external investors and rating agencies.
+Shareholders and external investors expect above all stability, profitability and innovation from Swisscom.

 Network expansion gives rise to tension because of the different interests at stake.
-Swisscom has been engaged in dialogue with residents and municipalities on network planning for many years.
+Swisscom has been engaged in dialogue with municipal authorities and residents on network planning for many years.
 In the case of construction projects, it gives the parties affected an opportunity to suggest suitable alternative locations.
 Swisscom also liaises regularly with public authorities in other areas and on other occasions: for example, it invites the ICT heads of the cantonal education authorities to an annual two-day seminar on the subject of “Internet for Schools”.
-As a stakeholder group, public authorities expect Swisscom to act decisively in the way it honours its responsibility towards the public at large and towards young people in particular.
+As a stakeholder group, public authorities expect Swisscom to act decisively in the way it recognises its responsibility towards the public at large and towards young people in particular.

 Swisscom maintains close contact with the media, seven days a week.
-Its relationship with the media is informed by professional journalistic principles.
+Its relationship with the media is based on professional journalistic principles.
 In addition to the Media Office, representatives of management maintain a regular dialogue with journalists and make themselves available for interviews and more in-depth background discussions.

 Employees and employee representation